Core Findings

 Moving From Data to Action

 The data is clear.
 Inaction is no longer a neutral stance—it is an active financial and human leak.
-The Institute provides two distinct pathways forward.
+Explore the methodology or calculate your specific extraction risk.

 Take The Assessment